milokmet/duty_bb/README.md

-My first android applications project.
+# This is useless for you :-) #

-It helps to sort out my SMS
+My first android applications project, to sort out my SMS.